WarFrontIO/client/resources/themes/THEMES.md

 #### JSON file:

 The JSON file defines the theming of the game map. <br>
-Elements are styled on a per-type basis, with the following types available:
+Rendered tiles are styled on a per-type basis, with the following types available:
 - `territory` for player territories
 - `border` for player borders (same base color as territory)
 - `tiles` for map tiles (the map background itself)